-- our plans to develop and commercialize RI-002 and the success of such efforts, - the expected timing of and our ability to obtain and maintain regulatory approvals for our product candidates, - the expected timing, progress and results of clinical development and trials, - our plans to increase our supplies of plasma, - the potential indications for our product candidates, - potential investigational new product applications, - · our intellectual property position, - · our manufacturing capabilities and strategy, - our plans relating to manufacturing, supply and other collaborative agreements, - · our estimates regarding expenses, capital requirements and needs for additional financing.
+- our plans to develop, market, launch and build our own commercial infrastructure and commercialize RI-002 and the success of such efforts. - the expected timing of and our ability to obtain and maintain regulatory approvals for our product candidates, and the labeling or nature of any such approvals, - the expected timing, progress and results of clinical development and trials, - our plans to increase our supplies of plasma, - the potential indications for our product candidates, - potential investigational new product applications, - the acceptability of RI-002 for any purpose by physicians, patients or payers, - the comparability of results of RI-002 to other comparably run injectable immune globulin trials, - the potential of RI-002 to provide meaningful clinical improvement for patients living with primary immune deficiency disease, - our intellectual property position, - our manufacturing capabilities and strategy, - our plans relating to manufacturing, supply and other collaborative agreements, - our estimates regarding expenses, capital requirements and needs for additional financing, - possible or likely reimbursement levels, if any, if and when RI-002 is approved for marketing, - estimates regarding market size, projected growth and sales as well as our expectations of market acceptance of RI-002, - the achievement of clinical and regulatory milestones, - expectations for future capital requirements, - expectations of the scope of patent protection with respect to RI-002.